-This annual report, including the consolidated financial statements, was signed, and approved for publication by the board of directors of CYBER1 on 24th May 2024.
-The statements of income and the balance sheets, for the Parent Company and the Group, included in the annual report and the consolidated financial statements, are subject to adoption by the annual general meeting on 14th June 2024.
+This annual report, including the consolidated financial statements, was signed, and approved for publication by the board of directors of CYBER1 on 27th June 2025.
+The statements of income and the balance sheets, for the Parent Company and the Group, included in the annual report and the consolidated financial statements, are subject to adoption at the continued annual general meeting at the end of July 2025.